GeometrySmallLogo

 7. ΔABC has been mapped onto ΔDEF through a series of rigid transformations and sssdone.

-Given two sets of angles and the included side congruent, we seek a sequence of rigid motions that will map ΔABC onto ΔDEF proving the triangles congruent.
+Given two sets of angles and the included sides congruent, we seek a sequence of rigid transformations that will map ΔABC onto ΔDEF proving the triangles congruent.

 asagiven